 20 Questions | Spelling | Dictation

-A new study shows that 86 per cent of the world's rivers have been damaged by human activity.
-The study was conducted by researchers from a university in Toulouse, France.
-They examined data on over 2,500 rivers around the world.
-They did not look at rivers in the polar regions of the Arctic and Antarctica or in deserts.
-The scientists looked into changes to biodiversity over the past 200 years.
-They discovered that biodiversity in over half of rivers has been seriously damaged by humans.
-The researchers said there were many reasons for this damage.
-A big reason is the introduction of new species of fish into rivers.
-Other reasons include pollution, dams, overfishing, farming and climate change.
+Humans have damaged 86 per cent of the world's rivers.
+Researchers looked at data on over 2,500 rivers, but none in the Arctic and Antarctica or in deserts.
+The scientists looked at biodiversity changes over the past 200 years.
+Humans have seriously damaged biodiversity in over half of rivers.
+There are many reasons for this.
+One reason is new species of fish that are in rivers.
+Other reasons include pollution, dams and climate change.

 This page has all the levels, listening and reading for this lesson.